 Philippine law requires a ten-day waiting period from the filing of the application to the issuance of the marriage license.
 Then, the license is valid for 120 days and may be used anywhere in the Philippines.

 Because there are many requirements to get the licence, give yourself plenty of time.
 Here are the requirements from our experience:

 - Fill out the application and get it approved

 - Pay the fee

-If you chose to be married in a civil ceremony, you will need to apply for a marriage license.
-Once the license is obtained, you can go to a judge or a mayor to perform the wedding.
-For example, we invited the Mayor of Ibaan to our wedding at a Villa.
+If you chose your wedding to be a civil ceremony, you just apply for a marriage license.
+Once you obtain the license, go to a judge or a mayor to perform the wedding.
+For example, we had the Mayor of Ibaan perform our wedding at a Villa.
 There is a ten-day waiting period from the date of the civil wedding before the issuance of the marriage contract.
-Therefore, we used this time period to go on our honeymoon.
+Therefore, we use this time period to go on a honeymoon.

-Once you are married and receive your marriage contract back, you can submit your petition for a CR-1 Spousal Visa to USCIS, if you have all the other documents ready that you need for USCIS.
+Once you receive your marriage contract back, you can submit your petition for a CR-1 Spousal Visa to USCIS.
+This is contingent on having all the other documents ready that you need for USCIS.
 See our web pages on IR-1/CR-1 Spousal Visa and the IR-1/CR-1 USCIS Stage for help.